camenpihor/website/backend/api/resources/blog/final/something-worth-writing.md

 ---
 {
-  "title": "something worth writing", "url": "something-worth-writing", "date": "20 June 2020", "summary": "There doesn't seem to be any standard way to start a blog, and there's probably a good reason for that.
+  "title": "Something Worth Writing", "url": "something-worth-writing", "date": "20 June 2020", "summary": "There doesn't seem to be any standard way to start a blog, and there's probably a good reason for that.
 So, instead of trying to optimize how to start this one, I'm just going to start writing..."